+With the right SEO strategy, blogging delivers superlative organic search results.
 Here at Stratabeat, more than 90 percent of our organic search traffic enters our site through our blog.
 In this way, the blog enables us to connect with many new prospects on a consistent basis.
 One benefit of blogging is that posts from a year ago or even two or three can still rank high and drive click-throughs.
 It’s a marketing gift that just keeps on giving.

 The benefits of blogging are multifaceted.
 Blogging is an effective way to get in front of your target audience, and it’s also a valuable vehicle for enhancing your organic search rankings, driving traffic, differentiating your brand, deepening engagement, establishing thought leadership, spurring social shares, giving your brand a personality, and of course increasing leads.